smitesh-sutaria/edge-microvisor-toolkit/docs/developer-guide/get-started/installation-howto.md

 ### Converting Image File to VDI

 You can convert a VHD or RAW image to the VDI format, which is natively supported by VirtualBox.
-Simply, navigate to the installation folder of VirtualBox, e.g.
+Simply navigate to the installation folder of VirtualBox, e.g.
 `C:\Program Files\Oracle\VirtualBox` and run the commands below in a terminal to convert:

 a VHD disk image: